u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/ecommerce/ecommerce_management/order_handling.rst

 Packing eCommerce orders usually requires picking the product, preparing the packaging, printing the shipping label(s) and shipping to the customer.
-Depending on the number of orders, strategy, or resources, those steps can be considered as one or multiple actions in Odoo.
+Depending on the number of orders, strategy, or resources, those steps can be considered as one or multiple actions in Thrive Bureau ERP.

-An automatic email can be sent to the customer when the transfer status in Odoo is “done”.
+An automatic email can be sent to the customer when the transfer status in Thrive Bureau ERP is “done”.
 To do so, enable the feature in the settings of the :doc:`Inventory </applications/inventory_and_mrp/inventory>` app.